 The most beautiful bike race in the world circles the Cape Peninsula, starting and finishing in the shadow of Table Mountain, one of the seven natural wonders of the world.

-After a ‘Hoopla’, and the crack of the starter’s pistol, the new start sees riders head past the Cape Town Castle, before hitting the first challenge of the day – Nelson Mandela Boulevard – a little later than before.
+After a ‘Hoopla’, and the crack of the starter’s pistol, riders head past the Cape Town Castle, before hitting the first challenge of the day – Nelson Mandela Boulevard.
 A swift swoop through Hospital Bend, before spinning past UCT and Newlands Forest, and suddenly you will be on Edinburgh Drive.
-Also called Wynberg Hill, this steep ramp reminds you why you needed to train, before the fast 25-odd kilometres to Simonstown restores the faith, a little.
+Also called Wynberg Hill, this steep ramp reminds you why you needed to train, before the fast 25-odd kilometres to Simonstown restores your faith, a little.

 Then it all gets hard again, with the flat run back to Fishhoek straight into the South Easter softening the legs for the Chapman’s Peak/Suikerbossie double-feature.
 Chapman’s Peak is a two-part trial; Little Chappies is short and steep, but over quickly and buoyed by the spectator support at its foot.
 The main climb is longer, but flatter, and offers distractions aplenty (force yourself to look) as you ride one of the world’s most beautiful roads.
 After a speedy descent into Hout Bay, it is time to face the demons of Suikerbossie.